-Coast Redwood will grow to be about 90 feet tall at maturity, with a spread of 40 feet.
-It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
-As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
+Giant Sequoia will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
+It has a high canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 200 years or more; think of this as a heritage tree for future generations!

-This tree does best in full sun to partial shade.
+This tree should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.